 As Lance Beath has recently argued, the requirement for a future frigate need not be treated too prescriptively.
 Australia’s Hunter-class frigates, verging on 9,000 tons, are probably beyond New Zealand’s reach, on top of HMNZS Canterbury’s nearer-term replacement.
 Something more along the lines of the UK’s Type-31 program may be a better fit, and still be inter-operable in a Trans-Tasman and FPDA context.

 New Zealand’s remoteness affords it enviable strategic depth, even today.
 But how reliable is the assumption that New Zealand won’t be facing direct strategic pressure around the time of the ANZACs’ retirement?
-New Zealanders have grown inured to grizzling from across the Tasman that they don’t carrying their share of the defence burden.
+New Zealanders have grown inured to grizzling from across the Tasman that they don’t carry their share of the defence burden.
 Australia’s geographical bulk and greater military capabilities help explain New Zealand’s temptation to skimp on defence.
 But New Zealand’s strategic community needs to consider whether Australia will always be so conveniently interposed in the way of potential threats.

 The South Pacific region has always had a geopolitical dimension.
 But there is now a potential military dimension on top.
 New Zealand’s strategists appear less willing to swallow this uncomfortable paradigm shift than their Australian counterparts.
 If China’s ambitions to acquire a military base, or operating facility in the Southwest Pacific are realized, the implications for New Zealand’s defence would be game-changing, transforming a “rear area” into something more like a strategic front line, for the first time in a century.
 There is also a strategic dimension to China’s thickening presence in the Antarctic.
 This, if anything, is more likely to resonate with the New Zealand public.